Merchandise Processing Fee

 Please note the following:

 - Formal customs entries are generally required for shipments valued at USD$2,500 and above.

 - Effective October 1, 2021, the minimum MPF will increase from US$27.23 to US$27.75 and the maximum MPF will increase from US$528.33 to US$538.40.

-- Goods that originate in a NAFTA territory and that qualify to be marked from a Canada-United States-Mexico Agreement (CUSMA) country, according to the Marking Rules are exempt from the MPF.
+- Goods that originate in a NAFTA country and qualify to be marked from a Canada-United States-Mexico Agreement (CUSMA) country, according to the Marking Rules, are exempt from the MPF.